Serena Starts Latest Bid For 24th Slam At US Open - UrduPoint

 Williams continues her protracted pursuit of a record-equalling 24th singles Grand Slam title on day two at Flushing Meadows with a first-round tie against 96th-ranked Kristie Ahn.

-The 38-year-old will take to an empty Arthur Ashe Stadium that has been decorated with Black Lives Matter banners and artwork by black artists in honor of the movement against racial injustice.
+The 38-year-old will take to an empty Arthur Ashe Stadium that has been decorated with artwork by black artists in honor of the Black Lives Matter movement against racial injustice.

+Banners thanking essential workers who kept New York running during its coronavirus lockdown are also draped over seats.

 It has been more than three years since Williams won her 23rd Grand Slam title at the 2017 Australian Open -- when she was already pregnant with daughter Olympia.